About me

 When I work

-I work from offices in Conwy and Betws yn Rhos, just a 10-minute drive from Colwyn Bay and Abergele, which offer a peaceful, comfortable and discreet place to meet.
+I work from a peaceful and discreet office in Betws yn Rhos, Conwy—just a 10-minute drive from Colwyn Bay and Abergele.
+Online sessions are also available to individuals across the UK.

 Further information